 Admissions and Recruiting

 Workday's financial aid implementation will be phased over several go live waves of Workday Student.
-Because financial aid functionality is found from the beginning of the recruitment process through graduation of students, there's no single go live date; rather, several go live dates with "just-in-time" delivery of functionality to adhere to the transition of all functionality to Workday for matters related to Fall 2019.
-At this time, financial aid is just starting implementation meetings (November 2017) with Workday consultants and all work is oriented around financial aid as it relates to the recruitment of prospective students (i.e. loading FAFSA information; packaging of incoming, prospective students; awarding scholarships to prospective students; etc.).
-Workday Financial Aid consultants were on site in January 2018 to deliver the first foundation tenant, which will be used to prototype and evaluate potential solutions.
+Because financial aid functionality is found from the beginning of the recruitment process through graduation of students, there's no single go live date; rather, several go live dates with "just-in-time" delivery of functionality to adhere to the transition of all functionality to Workday for matters related to Fall 2020.
+Financial Aid started implementation meetings in November 2017 with Workday consultants and all work is oriented around financial aid as it relates to the recruitment of prospective students (i.e. loading FAFSA information; packaging of incoming, prospective students; awarding scholarships to prospective students; etc.).
+Workday Financial Aid consultants were on site throughout 2018 to deliver the first foundation tenant, which will be used to prototype and evaluate potential solutions.
 Subsequent meetings have been designed to help Workday build the next tenant - the configuration tenant.
 This will be used to validate the setup and make configuration changes to meet UT's final outcome requirements (note, the means of getting to the final outcome may vary, as is expected with any implementation).
 The next go live for Financial Aid is scheduled in September 2019.

 UT will go live with Workday Financials on June 4.
 This implementation will be slightly larger than the initial Workday HCM/Payroll go live.
 Therefore, the roll out of Workday Financials will occur in pieces over the month of May 2018.
 Each weekend will consist of 10-30 pieces of configuration being migrated from implementation environments to Workday production; however, each piece of configuration will be migrated in a disabled state.
 This will help streamline the final downtime at the end of May 2018 for the go live of Workday Financials and help minimize impact to end users (e.g. instead of 7 calendar days of downtime, we'll target closer to 4 calendar days of downtime).
 Accomplishments to be achieved by going live with Workday Financials includes: